 not on fighting the old, but on building the new.

 I occasionally see the quote above posted on social media feeds.
-I shake my head each time, because I don’t agree with it.
+I shake my head each time, because, especially in the context of organizational change, I don’t agree with it.

 But, it’s Socrates!
 How can I argue with him?

 Well, as you should always do before sharing quotes posted on social media, I looked it up to see if it is a real quote.

 Yes, it is a real quote attributed to Socrates.
 But not the ancient greek philosopher.
 It’s a quote from a character nicknamed Socrates from the book Way of the Peaceful Warrior.

 You can’t always believe what you read on the internet.